IV. Policies and Procedures

 Complaints will be investigated by staff of the Title IX Office or individuals designated by the Title IX Officer, in either case such individuals will have received training to conduct such investigations, and, if warranted, disciplinary proceedings will be initiated according to (i) the procedures outlined in the Code of Conduct as supplemented by the provisions of this Section N, or (ii) if the sexual misconduct qualifies as Title IX Sexual Harassment as defied in Article III, then the procedures set forth in Article III.
 In either case, the preponderance of the evidence standard will be used in all investigations and hearings pertaining to cases of sexual misconduct.
 Sanctions for cases of sexual misconduct will vary based on the nature and severity of the situation as well as the perpetrator's prior disciplinary history, if any.
 The full range of applicable sanctions is listed under Article II Section C (Conduct Sanctions) of the Code of Conduct.
 Pursuant to applicable policy, sanctions of suspension and expulsion are automatically stayed and referred to the Provost for review.
 The Provost may make any determination outlined in the applicable appeals process, and such determination shall not be subject to further appeal on the basis that the sanction imposed was inappropriate to the offense.

 Illinois Tech will generally seek to protect the privacy of all parties to a complaint or other report of sexual misconduct to the extent possible, and a number of the procedures outlined in this Student Handbook are intended to facilitate Illinois Tech's ability to do so.
 Illinois Tech will, to the extent permitted by law, also seek to ensure that the name and identifying information of an individual who has experienced sexual misconduct is not included in any publicly available records.
-However, when a complaint of sexual misconduct is received, Illinois Tech may well have an independent legal obligation to investigate the same and to respond in a way that limits the effects of the sexual misconduct and prevents its reoccurrence, even if the individual who experienced the sexual misconduct has elected as is his or her right, not to pursue it or has declined to cooperate.
+However, when a complaint of sexual misconduct is received, Illinois Tech may well have an independent legal obligation to investigate the same and to respond in a way that limits the effects of the sexual misconduct and prevents its reoccurrence, even if the individual who experienced the sexual misconduct has elected as is their right, not to pursue it or has declined to cooperate.

 Accordingly, subject to any additional expressed obligations or limitations set forth elsewhere in this Student Handbook, including Article III, Illinois Tech reserves the right to share information during or after an investigation with people who reasonably need to know it in order to promote campus safety; comply with law; provide for a prompt, fair and impartial resolution; and/or institute accommodations or protective measure.
-Such individuals may include Illinois Tech officials, faculty members, staff, investigators, Campus Judicial Board members, witnesses, the individual who experienced the sexual misconduct, and the person accused of committing such misconduct.
+Such individuals may include Illinois Tech officials, faculty members, staff, investigators, Campus Judicial Board members, witnesses, the individual who experienced the sexual misconduct and their advisor, and the person accused of committing such misconduct and their advisor.
 If an individual who experienced sexual misconduct is unsure of someone's duties and abilities to maintain his or her privacy, he or she should ask the individual before speaking to them.
 As detailed further in Subsection 4(b) below, certain, limited staff members in certain Illinois Tech departments are generally obligated by law to maintain confidentiality, including certain licensed health professionals acting in their professional capacity; pastoral counselors, meaning individuals who are associated with a religious order or denomination, recognized by that order or denomination as people who provide confidential counseling and acting within the scope of that recognition; designated confidential advisors; and staff of local rape and domestic violence crisis centers.

-B. Persons With the Legal Ability to Maintain Confidentiality
+b.
+Persons with the Legal Ability to Maintain Confidentiality

 Illinois Tech's Student Health and Wellness Center has licensed health professionals who can meet with victims on a professional basis and discuss matters in confidence.
 Staff members of the Student Health and Wellness Center, whose official responsibilities include providing mental health counseling to members of the student body, when acting within the scope of their license or certification, are generally obligated by law to maintain confidentiality, and these individuals when so acting are not required by law to report criminal offenses, including sexual misconduct, about which they are informed.